Gone are the days when you had to rely on Craigslist or eBay to sell your unwanted clutter.

 1. Amazon Trade-In

-There are retailers willing to take your unwanted stuff for cash or store credit, as we detail in “9 Companies That Sell Your Stuff For You.”
+There are retailers willing to take your unwanted stuff for cash or store credit, as we detail in “9 Stores That Will Pay You for Your Clutter.”
 Amazon is no different.

 The Amazon Trade-In program will give you an Amazon gift card for the appraised value of eligible items, including video games, mobile devices and even Amazon devices.

 To learn more: Visit the Amazon Trade-In program webpage.
 To find out how much Amazon will give you for an item, click on the relevant trade-in category, such as “Kindle E-Readers” or “Streaming Media Players.”

 This is another website that buys tech items, particularly cellphones.
 Answer some questions about your item, and Gazelle will make you an offer.